CodeLanka/codeLanka-Proposals/README.md

 ##CodeLanka Proposals
 ===================

-Code Lanka is a intiative of GDG Sri Lanka "To Code A Society"
+Code Lanka is a intiative of GDG Sri Lanka "To Code A Better Society"

 Many of you have idea on solving problems using technology this can be used to voice your idea and gather a community around it, fork this readme.md and send us a pull request.